Cerement/cerement.github.io/_posts/2020-07-08-notes-tips-and-tricks-to-develop-in-unity-with-visual-studio-2019.md

 ---
-title: "Notes: Tips and Tricks to Develop in Unity with Visual Studio 2019 | Unite Now 2020"
+title: "Notes: Tips and Tricks to Develop in Unity with Visual Studio 2019"
 date: 2020-07-08T17:23:00+08:00
 excerpt: "This is the summary of the talk \"Tips and Tricks to Develop in Unity with Visual Studio 2019\" on Unite Now 2020."
 categories: